 Another example would be if one of the parties still needs health insurance or financial support through the other spouse—separate maintenance will provide for these supports, while a legal divorce will not.

 How to Get a Separate Maintenance

-In the state of Georgia, to get a separate maintenance, you must have a valid marriage and reside in a state of separation—meaning no marital relations.
-Additionally, the non-filing spouse must be personally-served the separate maintenance documents.
+In the state of Georgia, to get a separate maintenance, you must have a valid marriage.
+You must also reside in a state of separation—meaning no marital relations.
+Additionally, the filing spouse must personally serve the non-filing spouse with the separate maintenance documents.
 If the other spouse cannot be personally-served, the filing spouse will need to get a divorce instead.

-You will file for separate maintenance in the county of the defendant’s residence; unless the case in uncontested, in which case it can be filed in the county of either party’s residence.
+You will file for separate maintenance in the county of the defendant’s residence.
+However, if neither spouse contests the case, the parties can file it in the county of either party’s residence.

-You may not have to go to court for a separate maintenance if you and your spouse agree to the terms and it is considered an uncontested separation.
-If the separation is contested, the judge will be required to make the decisions, which will likely mean a day in court.
+You may not have to go to court for a separate maintenance if you and your spouse agree to the terms and the courts consider it an uncontested separation.
+If either party contests the separation, the judge will make the decisions, which will likely mean a day in court.

 You don’t have to find answers about what is legal separation on your own.
-Call 770-475-2521 to contact the Reeder Law Firm now and get help.
+Contact one of our family law attorneys in Alpharetta now and get help.